 6.2.
 Changes.
 We will provide the Customer with the ability to correct, delete, block, access or copy the Authorised User Data or Customer End User Data in accordance with the functionality of the Services.

 6.3.
 Disclosure.
-We will maintain the confidentiality of Authorised User Data and Customer End User Data and will not disclose such data to third parties unless the Customer or the Agreement specifically authorises such disclosure, or as required by domestic law, court or regulator (including the Commissioner).
-If a domestic law, court or regulator (including the Commissioner) requires us to process or disclose personal data to a third party, we must first inform the Customer of such legal or regulatory requirement and give the Customer an opportunity to object or challenge the requirement, unless we are legally prohibited from giving such notice.
+We will maintain the confidentiality of Authorised User Data and Customer End User Data and will not disclose such data to third parties unless the Customer or the Agreement specifically authorises such disclosure, or as required by domestic law, court or regulator.
+If a domestic law, court or regulator requires us to process or disclose personal data to a third party, we must first inform the Customer of such legal or regulatory requirement and give the Customer an opportunity to object or challenge the requirement, unless we are legally prohibited from giving such notice.

 7. DATA RETURN AND DESTRUCTION

 7.2.
 Deletion/Destruction.
-On termination of the Agreement for any reason or expiry of its term, we will securely delete or destroy or, if directed in writing by the Customer, return and not retain, all or any of the personal data related to this Agreement in its possession or control.
+On termination of the Agreement for any reason or expiry of its term we will immediately cease processing Authorised User Data and Customer End User Data and will within 30 days of being instructed in writing by the Customer either securely delete or destroy or return (and not retain, except as required for record keeping purposes), all of the personal data related to this Agreement in our possession.